 Everything you need to know about your master’s thesis

-Students may register for the master’s thesis earliest after having fulfilled the formal requirements for admission and latest within two semesters after the end of the regular period of studies (Regelstudienzeit).
-Students enrolled under the examination regulations of WS2010/11 must register within six weeks past the successful completion of all modules,i.e. past the announcement of the last examination result.
+Students may register for the master’s thesis earliest after having fulfilled the formal requirements for admission.
+After the successful completion of all modules, students should register within six weeks past the announcement of the last examination result.

-The examinations officer will check whether the formal requirements for registration for the master's thesis have been fulfilled and, by the end of the registration process, will inform students about the confirmed topic, writing period and deadline for submission of the thesis.
+The examination manager will check whether the formal requirements for registration for the master's thesis have been fulfilled.
+Students will be informed about the confirmed topic, writing period and deadline for submission of the thesis via STiNE.

 Note: After filing, students may change their topic only once, and only within the first two weeks of the writing period.
 Exceptions may be granted in extraordinary cases, upon request.
 If necessary, the board of examiners may decide on the proposal.
 If the proposal has been decided positively, the newly agreed topic must be registered immediately; latest within four weeks after the original withdrawal.

 Students may suggest a supervisor [PDF] for their master’s thesis.
 The suggested supervisor is to be finally approved by the board of examiners.
-The supervisor must be a professor at the University of Hamburg.
+The supervisor must be a professor at Universität Hamburg.
 Students should contact the program coordinator if they are not sure, whether a specific university lecturer would be allowed to supervise their master's thesis.

-The topic of the master’s thesis must be discussed with and agreed by the assigned supervisor.
-It will be set out in writing on the registration form [PDF] and must be confirmed by the supervisor with his/her signature.
+The topic of the master’s thesis must be discussed with and agreed by the examiner.
+It will be set out in writing on the registration form [PDF] and must be confirmed by the examiner`s signature.
+The writing period starts on the day, on which the examiner signs the registration form.

 Format of the Master's Thesis